-Purse seines targets pelagic fish of all sizes, including tuna, and are therefore frequently used in the western Indian Ocean, often in combination with FADs (see below).
+Purse seines target pelagic fish of all sizes, including tuna, and are therefore frequently used in the western Indian Ocean, often in combination with FADs (see below).

 Fish Aggregating Devices (FADs)

 Fish Aggregating Devices (FADs) are man-made objects used to improve a vessel’s catch by attracting fish beneath them.
-FADs are usually a square of bamboo with netting and buoys attached, sometimes with a solar-powered GPS tracker on-board to allow the boat that deployed it to track it.
+FADs are usually a square of bamboo with netting and buoys attached.
+Sometimes a solar-powered GPS tracker is also on board to allow the boat that deployed it to track it.
 The devices are either in a static location or deployed in the open ocean as drifting devices (dFADs).

-Numerous dFADs have been found drifting in Maldivian waters.
+dFADs frequently drift with the currents in Maldivian waters.
 Some have even been traced back to specific boats operating in the Western Indian Ocean.

-- What is/are the major source(s) for the nets we find in the Maldives?
+- What is/are the major source(s) for the nets we find in the Indian Ocean?

-- Why are Olive Ridley sea turtles at such a risk?
-Why do we so often see juvenile turtles in nets?
+- Why are Olive Ridley turtles, and particularly juveniles, at such a risk?

 - How can we prevent these fishing nets from entering the Indian Ocean in the first place?

 - How can we recycle and re-purpose all the recovered ghost gear?